-How to keep fit for free while staying at home via YouTube, Instagram Live, apps & more
+How to keep fit for free via YouTube, Instagram, apps etc

 The MSE team had loads of suggestions for videos and tools they've used to work out at home, and some online fitness subscriptions are now offering free access.
-There are even online PE classes for kids stuck at home.
+There have even been online PE classes for kids, which are now back as schools close once again.

 So even if you're not normally a keen gym-goer, now might the perfect opportunity to try something new and boost your mental and physical health.
-You don't have to go it alone either – MSE Laura F and I (MSE Sarah) have been doing yoga classes 'together' using Skype and Yoga with Adriene videos on YouTube.
+You don't have to go it alone either – a number of the MSE team have been doing yoga classes 'together' using Skype and Yoga with Adriene videos on YouTube.

 - Fitness Blender – always free (but has optional premium membership).
 The Fitness Blender website provides free workout videos and exercise programmes you can follow at home – MSE Billy and MSE Roxanne are both fans.
 There's a range of videos of different lengths, including a 40-minute upper-body strength workout, a 15-minute cardio workout and an 8-minute breathing 'workout' to help with stress.

 - The Body Coach – 250+ free Joe Wicks videos.
 MSE Kirsty's a big fan of Joe Wicks, or 'The Body Coach', who offers subscription plans to help people get fit and lose weight through healthy recipes and exercise – but he also offers over 250 free home workouts on his YouTube channel, including chair workouts for people with limited mobility.
-In addition, he's live streaming PE sessions for kids now that schools across the UK have closed.
+In addition, he streamed free PE sessions for kids during the first national lockdown last year (which you can still watch).

 - Sydney Cummings.
 MSE Rebecca R swears by these 10-60 minute workouts from US-based personal trainer Sydney, which are based on everything from yoga to high-intensity interval training (HIIT).
 There are 500+ free workouts on her YouTube channel, including equipment-free workouts for those who don't have exercise equipment at home.